Heal your achey yoga body! TFW Portland

 Hi, Coach Josh here at Training for Warriors Portland.
 We’re talking to you today about yoga, your butt and your body.

 I like yoga a lot, actually!
 I think yoga is good for most people.
-In fact, if you could just take one thing from yoga- the breathing aspect of it and carry it into the rest of your life, it would change your life; it would change your health for the better.
+In fact, if you could just take one thing from yoga- the breathing aspect and carry it into the rest of your life, it would change your life.
+It would change your health for the better.
 But lately, I’ve seen a lot of students who love yoga and are sort of "yoga addicts" present with a lot of back pain, knee pain or hip pain.

 Yoga in it of itself, is an activity that has some patterns that are used frequently in yoga.
 Think of a pelvic as a triangle representing the pelvis- this being the front, this being the back.
 Check out the video: